hmnhGeek/DSP-Project-Report-LaTeX/README.md

 <img src="/readme_images/stego-gen.png" width="500">

 Now, there is an entry box where it is written `Block size goes here...`.
-In that, type any integer which represents the block size in which the image will be divided into non-overlapping units B X B.
+In that, type any integer which represents the block size in which the image will be divided into non-overlapping units B X B. Choose other details and click on `Embedd` button to start the embedding sub-routine. **A parallel process will start, avoid doing any other tasks on the software.**